rstacruz/gemist/README.md

 ### Freezing gem versions

-Gemist doesn't care about your `Gemfile.lock`.
+If your project has a Bundler-generated `Gemfile.lock` file, Gemist will use it.
+This file can be generated using `bundle update --local`.
+Note that this is completely optional!

-This means that to ensure your app will work with future gem releases, you should add versions like so (using `~>` is highly recommended):
+Also, to ensure your app will work with future gem releases, you should add versions like so (using `~>` is highly recommended):

 ``` ruby
 # Gemfile
 gem "sinatra", "~> 1.1"
 ```

-If you need a Gemfile.lock for whatever reason, use `bundle update --local`.

 ### Vendoring gems